acmrvce/.github/profile/README.md

 ---

 ## 🌟 **Mission**
-Uniting tech enthusiasts passionate about coding, development, and learning, Point Blank provides a platform for collaborative growth.
+Uniting tech enthusiasts passionate about coding, development, and learning, ACM RVCE provides a platform for collaborative growth.
 Members work on impactful projects that foster innovation and skill development.

 ---